ono-midori/ono-midori.github.io/techs/libevent.md

 The two evconnlistener_new*() functions both allocate and return a new connection listener object.
 A connection listener uses an event_base to note when there is a new TCP connection on a given listener socket.
 When a new connection arrives, it invokes the callback function you give it.

 In both functions, the base parameter is an event_base that the listener should use to listen for connections.
 The cb function is a callback to invoke when a new connection is received; if cb is NULL, the listener is treated as disabled until a callback is set.
 The ptr pointer will be passed to the callback.
 The flags argument controls the behavior of the listener — more on this below.
-The backlog parameter controls the maximum number of pending connections that the network stack should allow to wait in a not-yet-accepted state at any time; see documentation for your system’s listen() function for more details.
+The backlog parameter controls the maximum number of pending connections that the network stack should allow to wait in a not-yet-accepted state at any time; see documentation for your system's listen() function for more details.
 If backlog is negative, Libevent tries to pick a good value for the backlog; if it is zero, Libevent assumes that you have already called listen() on the socket you are providing it.

 The functions differ in how they set up their listener socket.
-The evconnlistener_new() function assumes that you have already bound a socket to the port you want to listen on, and that you’re passing the socket in as fd.
+The evconnlistener_new() function assumes that you have already bound a socket to the port you want to listen on, and that you're passing the socket in as fd.
 If you want Libevent to allocate and bind to a socket on its own, call evconnlistener_new_bind(), and pass in the sockaddr you want to bind to, and its length.

 When using evconnlistener_new, make sure your listening socket is in non-blocking mode by using evutil_make_socket_nonblocking or by manually setting the correct socket option.
 When the listening socket is left in blocking mode, undefined behavior might occur.

 To free a connection listener, pass it to evconnlistener_free().

 #### Recognized flags
 These are the flags you can pass to the flags argument of the evconnlistener_new() function.
-You can give any number of these, OR’d together.
+You can give any number of these, OR'd together.

 - LEV_OPT_LEAVE_SOCKETS_BLOCKING By default, when the connection listener accepts a new incoming socket, it sets it up to be nonblocking so that you can use it with the rest of Libevent.
 Set this flag if you do not want this behavior.
 - LEV_OPT_CLOSE_ON_FREE If this option is set, the connection listener closes its underlying socket when you free it.
 - LEV_OPT_CLOSE_ON_EXEC If this option is set, the connection listener sets the close-on-exec flag on the underlying listener socket.
 See your platform documentation for fcntl and FD_CLOEXEC for more information.
 - LEV_OPT_REUSEABLE By default on some platforms, once a listener socket is closed, no other socket can bind to the same port until a while has passed.
 Setting this option makes Libevent mark the socket as reusable, so that once it is closed, another socket can be opened to listen on the same port.
-- LEV_OPT_THREADSAFE Allocate locks for the listener, so that it’s safe to use it from multiple threads.
+- LEV_OPT_THREADSAFE Allocate locks for the listener, so that it's safe to use it from multiple threads.
 New in Libevent 2.0.8-rc.
 - LEV_OPT_DISABLED Initialize the listener to be disabled, not enabled.
 You can turn it on manually with evconnlistener_enable().
 New in Libevent 2.1.1-alpha.
 - LEV_OPT_DEFERRED_ACCEPT If possible, tell the kernel to not announce sockets as having been accepted until some data has been received on them, and they are ready for reading.
-Do not use this option if your protocol doesn’t start out with the client transmitting data, since in that case this option will sometimes cause the kernel to never tell you about the connection.
-Not all operating systems support this option: on ones that don’t, this option has no effect.
+Do not use this option if your protocol doesn't start out with the client transmitting data, since in that case this option will sometimes cause the kernel to never tell you about the connection.
+Not all operating systems support this option: on ones that don't, this option has no effect.
 New in Libevent 2.1.1-alpha.

 #### The connection listener callback